ONE NIGHT IN HIGHLAND CEMETERY

 “What do you mean?
 Tell me about it.”
 Sophie leaned forward.

 “Easy now.
-It’s not your place to say,” said the man with the beard.
+It’s not your place to say,” said the second man.

 “But it’s his daughter.
 She has a right to know.”

 “T’isn’t right to be taking sides, to speak of that which you can’t be certain.”

 “I can be certain of my impressions, can’t I?”

 “Perhaps, though even that’s questionable,” said the first man, “but what I meant was, the rest is hearsay, and Sophie here’s young.
 She may be susceptible.”